dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 **Return value**

-An array of all of the `DrawingStyle` objects.
+The array of all of the `DrawingStyle` objects of current `CameraEnhancer`.

 **Code Snippet**